eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 As of January 2025, the same-device flow is implemented using the following steps:

--  The User visits the website of the Relying Party and indicates that they want to present some attributes from installed Wallet Units
+-  The User visits the website of the Relying Party and indicates that they want to present some attributes from installed Wallet Units.
 -  The browser asks permission from the User to allow Digital Credentials API invocation from this particular website.
 ![Website authorization](img/same-auth.png)
 - The Relying Party  indicates to the browser which attributes they want to request by creating a `presentation request`.
 - The operating system searches for attestations that satisfy the requested attributes.
 - The browser presents to the User a selector that includes a list of potentially suitable attestations.
 ![Attestation selection](img/same-select.png)
 - The User selects an attestation.
-The operating system invokes the Wallet Unit providing as input the selected attestation and the request data
+The operating system invokes the Wallet Unit providing as input the selected attestation and the request data.
-- The Wallet Unit processes the request according to the relevant specification (e.g., OpenID4VP) and returns the requested attributes through the browser, provided that the Wallet Unit contains the attributes, all required verifications pass and the User consents
+- The Wallet Unit processes the request according to the relevant specification (e.g., OpenID4VP) and returns the requested attributes through the browser, provided that the Wallet Unit contains the attributes, all required verifications pass and the User consents.

 #### 2.2.2 Cross-device flow

 The cross-device flow is implemented using the following steps:

-- The User visits the website of the Relying Party and indicates that they want to present some attributes from installed Wallet Units
+- The User visits the website of the Relying Party and indicates that they want to present some attributes from installed Wallet Units.
 - The browser asks permission from the User to allow Digital Credentials API invocation from this particular website.
 ![Website authorization in cross device flow](img/cross-auth.png)
 - The Relying Party  indicates to the browser which attributes they want to request by